Last updated on August 13th, 2025 at 10:42 am

 With the help of psychology, players as well as instructors can understand the weak areas and devise ways to bring improvement.

-Therefore, the knowledge of psychology helps the physical educators and the coaches to understand the behaviour of players and how desirable changes and modifications can be brought in their behavioral pattern to improve the level of their performance.
+Therefore, the knowledge of psychology helps physical educators and coaches to understand the behavior of players and how desirable changes and modifications can be brought into their behavioral patterns to improve the level of their performance.

 2. Explain the meaning of personality with the help of definitions.